swiftlang/swift-evolution/proposals/NNNN-contiguous-collection.md

 there is a fast path.
 A good example would be a Swift-friendly wrapper for the `vDSP` suite of algorithms.

-For example, you might want to write a convenient wrapper for `vDSP_vsaddi`.
+For example, you might want to write a convenient wrapper for `vDSP_vadd`.

 ```swift
 // note this is **not** a proposal about vDSP wrappers, this is just a